This is where we try to keep you up to date with news of what's happening and new stuff on the web site.

 For £1 you can enjoy a cup of tea or delicious ground coffee and biscuits.
 Fairtrade orange juice is available for children.

-Now that we have the projector and screen in our lovely refurbished village hall the LCA have started a new season of films.
 Emma Smith is kindly masterminding these events on the third Monday of each month.
 Doors open at 7 and the shows start at 7.30.
 Entry is free for LCA members but donations to help cover the costs will be welcome.
-For February we have a French historical drama film.
+For May we have an award winning film starring Judi Dench.
 The terms of the licence do not allow us to name the next film here but you can read about it in Hill & Valley.

 We will be holding our biennial Fun Day again this year, with activities from early morning to late at night, some familiar and some new.
 The theme will be Carnival, with a side order of celebrating the World Cup (which is apparently of interest to some people in the village!)